marcusoyang/gloria-romanus/README.md

 ### Setting up Libraries on your Machine (not using Virtual Machine)

-You can setup the project yourself on your computer, however support from teaching staff for this may be more limited by a lack of familiarity with your computer's setup.
 To install this on your own machine, you will need to perform additional setup steps to install the following components (you should already have `VSCode`, `Java`, and the `Java Extension Pack` VSCode extension fully installed):

 * VSCode
 * `Java Extension Pack`, `Coderunner`, `VSCode Map Preview` and `Draw.io Integration` VSCode extensions